Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Introduction

 In this work, we explore how complex features encoded as a dictionary can be distilled through feedback from either advanced language models (e.g., ChatGPT, Claude 3.0 Sonnet) or human agents.
 Let's define a dictionary $\dd \in \reals^{d \times p}$ where each column represents an atomic feature vector.
 These atomic features, denoted as ${u_1, u_2, \ldots, u_p} \subset \reals^d$, could correspond to semantic concepts like "tree", "house", or "lawn" that are relevant to the task's sample space.
 The core mechanism involves an agent (either AI or human) determining whether different sparse combinations of these atomic features are similar or dissimilar.
 Specifically, given sparse activation vectors $\alpha, \alpha' \in \reals^p$, the agent evaluates whether linear combinations such as $\alpha_1 v(\text{"tree"}) + \alpha_2 v(\text{"car"}) + ... + \alpha_d v(\text{"house"})$ are equivalent to other combinations using different activation vectors.
 Precisely, we formalize these feedback relationships using relative triplet comparisons $(\alpha, \beta, \zeta) \in \cV$, where $\cV \subseteq \reals^p$ is the activation or representation space.
 These comparisons express that a linear combination of features using coefficients $\alpha$ is more similar to a combination using coefficients $\beta$ than to one using coefficients $\zeta$.

-The objective is to determine the extent to which an oblivious learner—one who learns solely by satisfying the constraints of the feedback and randomly selecting valid features—can identify the relevant features up to \tt{normal transformation}.
-Formally, the fundamental protocol is as follows: \begin{itemize} \item The agent selects (constructive or distributional) sparse triplets $(\alpha, \beta, \zeta)_{\ell} \in \reals^{3p}$ with labels $\ell \in \curlybracket{+1, 0, -1}$ corresponding to a dictionary $\dd$, and provides them to the learner.
+The objective is to determine the extent to which an oblivious learner—one who learns solely by satisfying the constraints of the feedback and randomly selecting valid features—can identify the feature vectors of $\dd$ up to \tt{normal transformation}.
+The fundamental protocol is as follows: \begin{itemize} \item The agent either constructs or selects (from a sampled pool) sparse triplets of activations $(\alpha, \beta, \zeta) \in \reals^{3p}$ and designs relative feedback of similarity $\ell \in \curlybracket{+1, 0, -1}$ satisfying $\sgn{\| \dd (\alpha - \beta) \| - \| \dd (\alpha - \zeta) \|} = \ell $, and provides them to the learner.

 \item The learner solves for